pingforhelp/BCA/docs/computer-sci/Out.md

 # Computer Organization
 Computer Organization refers to the operational structure of a Computer system.
 It explains how hardware components work, how they communicate with each other, and how a Computer execute instructions internally.

 C.O includes functional units of Computer:
 - Input unit, Output unit, CPU, Memory, Storage devices.

-Number System:
+- Number System:
 - Binary (2)
 - Octal (8)
 - Decimal (10)
 - Hexadecimal (16)
 - Conversions and Complements.
 > [!tip]
-> Num = base
+> (xx) = base.
 - Memory Organization:
 - RAM
 - ROM